- What is the percentage? - How to find the percentage of something?

 - and finally, percentage difference takes care of a very similar concept, used when we don't know the direction of the calculation (from number A to B or B to A).

 5 percent is the same as

 It is all nice, but we usually do not use percents just by themselves.
 Mostly we want to say how big is one number in relation to another number.
 To somehow visualize it, imagine that we have something everyone likes, for example, a large packet of cookies (or donuts or chocolates, whatever you prefer 😉 - we will stick to cookies).
 Let's try to find an answer to the question of what is 40% of 20?
 It is 40 hundredths of 20, so if we divided 20 cookies into 100 even parts (good luck with that!), 40 of those parts would be our 40% of 20 cookies.
 Let's do the math: 40/100 * 20 = 8.
-A little tip is in order: to divide by 100, simply move the dot two spaces to the left.
-In our calculation, 40/100 * 20 could be done as (40 * 20)/100 (same thing).
+A handy little tip: to divide by 100, simply move the dot two spaces to the left.
+In our calculation, 40/100 * 20 could be done as (40 * 20)/100 (it's the same thing).
 40 * 20 is 800.
-Move the dot in 800 by 2 digits to the left and you get 8.00.
-8!
-In our calculator, enter 40 and 20 (so it reads "40% of 20" is...).
+By moving the dot in 800 by two digits to the left, you get 8.00, and when you get rid of all unnecessary zeros, you obtain 8.
+In our calculator, enter 40 and 20 (so it reads "40% of 20" is 8).

 The percentage is a way to express a relation between two numbers as a fraction of 100.
 In other words, the percentage tells us how one number relates to another.
 If we know that number

 A is 25% of number

 B, we know that